watir/watir.github.io/README.md

 ### Contributing
 Please help us keep our examples and tutorials up to date.
-Each article can be found in the `_docs` directory
+These articles can be found in the `_articles` directory

 Do you have Watir specific information you'd like to share?
 Create a post in the `_posts` directory